- 04 August, 2020

 - Distributed milk and biscuits to 1860 children between 0-3 years throughout the urban slums in Jamshedpur.

 - Distributed 5 kgs of vegetables, including tomatoes, brinjals and cabbage, among 600 scheduled tribe families in Andhra Pradesh.

-- Supported 2410 families in Maharashtra, 70 families of mine workers in Jharkhand, 50 pregnant/elderly individuals in Delhi, 1000 families in Tamil Nadu, 1490 families in Gujarat, 44 families in Chhattisgarh and 460 families in Karnataka with dry rations.
+- Supported 2410 families in Maharashtra, 438 families in Jharkhand, 50 pregnant/elderly individuals in Delhi, 1000 families in Tamil Nadu, 1490 families in Gujarat, 44 families in Chhattisgarh and 460 families in Karnataka with dry rations.

 - Conducted awareness campaigns in Manipur, Delhi, J&K, Madhya Pradesh, Andhra Pradesh, Karnataka, Delhi, Gujarat, Tamil Nadu, Odisha, Maharashtra, Chhattisgarh, Assam, Uttar Pradesh, Telangana and Rajasthan.

 - Conducted an awareness campaign through IVR set in mobile phones in Odisha and Bihar in collaboration with Gram Vaani.

 - CRY volunteers virtually shared government and WHO guidelines on Coronavirus with underprivileged communities and their children.

 - Developed and circulated IEC materials in regional language across villages.

 - Initiated wall paintings with slogans to spread awareness on Coronavirus in Chhattisgarh and Delhi.